 Scripture Reading: Matthew 11 - 13 ...

 Politicians and leaders all over the world make promises as they rule over the people in their nations.
 They promise prosperity and all kinds of things that they have no way of guaranteeing.
-Their power is limited and their ideas of prosperity have little to do with anything but the present and the immediate future.
+Their power is limited and their ideas of prosperity have little to do with anything but the present and perhaps the immediate future.
 Of course, their promises are attractive to people who want immediate gratification.
-Jesus never made such promises (though some make those kinds of promises now in His name!).
+You know the saying, “I want it all, and I want it NOW!”
+Jesus never made such promises to those who would follow Him (though some make those kinds of promises now in His name!).

 As the Pharisees tried to trap Jesus by accusing Him of breaking the Sabbath (12:1-13) and casting out demons by the power of evil (12:25-32), those who saw their own need wondered, "Could this be the Son of David?"
 (12:23).
 Could this be the Messiah?
-The Pharisees wanted to kill Jesus (12:14).
+In their ignorance and blindness, the Pharisees wanted to kill Jesus (12:14).
 Can you imagine that?!!
 He was challenging their understanding of God and their "religion."
 They were counting on their own righteousness to get into the kingdom of heaven, and Jesus was making them uncomfortable by calling ordinary people to follow Him, to come to Him, to find forgiveness.

-So Jesus talked about bringing forth good fruit and told the Parable of the Sower.
-God always knows those who are His - not because they are trying hard to be good, but because they are responding to His love and desiring to live lives pleasing to Him out of love for the God they have come to know.
+While the Pharisees tried to accuse Jesus of breaking God’s law, He revealed that God looks not only at outward obedience, but at the heart.
+Jesus talked about bringing forth good fruit and then told the Parable of the Sower.
+People can fool others and they can even fool themselves, but God always knows those who are His - not because they are trying hard to be good, but because they are responding to His love and desiring to live lives pleasing to Him out of love for the God they have come to know.
 To these Jesus says, "The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them" (13:11).
 "Blessed are your eyes because they see, and your ears because they hear" (13:16).

 The kingdom of heaven is a treasure worth giving everything to possess.
 Living for yourself or for the things of the world is, well ... "fruitless!"
 It is worth NOTHING!!
 The teachers of the law "took offense at Jesus" (13:57).
 But those of us who know WHO Jesus is and who rejoice and give thanks for His life, death, resurrection and ascension, look forward to the fulfillment of God's kingdom when Jesus returns.
 There lies our hope and that is enough to give us strength to persevere, to endure and to overcome!!